 And which notes should you seek out in this pyramid?

-- Woods: You'll find these in the base of many scents.
-"Woody notes and musky notes are all made of big molecules that require a lot more energy to warm up off the skin, so they last a lot longer than say citrus which is made of small molecules that zing off the skin.
-I personally love sandalwood notes for their longevity, as well as iris and resins," says Gilbert.
+- Woods: You'll find these in the base of many scents and boast superior lasting power.
+"Woody notes and musky notes are all made of big molecules that require a lot more energy to warm up off the skin, so they last a lot longer than citrus, which is made of small molecules that zing off the skin.
+I personally love sandalwood for longevity, as well as iris and resins," says Gilbert.

 - Rich florals: These tend to sit in the middle of the pyramid.
 With flower-based notes, heady, fleshy notes like jasmine and tuberose tend to have superior longevity to crisp neroli or fresh 'green' notes like lily of the valley.

-- Resins and herbs: Oud is a modern-day fragrance phenomenon, made from a resinous wood and popular in the best men's cologne for its superior longevity and distinctive 'notice me' aroma.
-And anyone who lived through the 1970s can attest, once there's a whiff of patchouli in the air, its sweetly earthy aroma is hard to shake off.
+- Resins and herbs: The best oud perfumes are a modern-day fragrance phenomenon, made from a resinous wood and popular in the best men's cologne for superior longevity and a distinctive 'notice me' aroma.
+Anyone who lived through the 1970s can attest, that once there's a whiff of perfumes with patchouli in the air, its sweetly earthy aroma is hard to shake off.